Chapter 6 Interactive Session

 You will see that you are now logged on to the compute node “gizmo” instead of the login node “rhino”.
 Remember that the part of the cluster where you log in is called rhino

 .
-The part of the cluster where jobs are run is called gizmo
+The part of the cluster where jobs are run on the compute nodes is called gizmo

 .